up42/up42-py/docs/geometry_handling.md

 # Geometry Handling

-In the Python SDK, the Polygon geometry required for some UP42 operations like placing an image order, can be provided in multiple formats.
+The Polygon `geometry` parameter required for some UP42 operations like placing an image order, can be provided in multiple formats in the Python SDK.
 It is automatically transformed to the required formatting.
 Also see [AOI guidelines](https://docs.up42.com/help/aoi-guidelines).

 You can also use `up42.read_vector_file()` to read local geojson, shapefiles, kml & wkt files.